Create a

 Identifying key employment lifecycle stages

 Developing the journey map is often as simple as outlining the key steps of the entire employee lifecycle.
-Still, many organizations miss two key phases – those involved before a candidate applies and then after an employee departs the organization.
+Still, many organizations miss two key phases—those that occur before a candidate applies and after an employee departs the organization.
 As a candidate and an alumnus, these are critical elements of the experience.
 Ignoring the pre-candidate experience risks missing essential employment branding, attraction, and relationship management activities that draw people into the potential for employment.
-The alumni experience highlights the value of a positive continuing relationship that leads to ex-employee referrals, positive social media reviews, and, as research has proven, an inclination to future purchases of the company’s products and services.
+The alumni experience highlights the value of a positive ongoing relationship that leads to ex-employee referrals, positive social media reviews, and, as research has shown, an inclination to make future purchases of the company’s products and services.

 Selecting moments that matter

 As discussed, MTMs are events or occurrences throughout the employment journey that are most significant to employees and that they point to as uniquely memorable.
 As we have seen from research and publications, many involve interpersonal situations (annual performance reviews, manager check-ins, peer or team activities), milestones (offer presentations, first week, annual merit increases, promotions), and how personal situations are handled by the manager or company (childbirth, injury or illness, family death).
-They often involve formal processes and administrative tasks that are increasingly automated (job application, new hire paperwork, annual benefits enrollment, performance evaluations) and are often frustrating, detailed, or time-consuming.
-The key is identifying those that run counter to the preferences, biases, and perceptions notated in the Personas, which often clarify that employees want fast and efficient access and administration of their required tasks.
+They often involve formal processes and administrative tasks that are increasingly automated (job applications, new-hire paperwork, annual benefits enrollment, performance evaluations) and are frustrating, detailed, or time-consuming.
+The key is identifying those that run counter to the preferences, biases, and perceptions noted in the Personas, which often clarify that employees want fast, efficient access to and administration of their required tasks.

 Be prepared to explore the range of HR technologies with which managers and employees interface.
-Given the nature of organizational technology infrastructures, many company systems are not integrated, causing headaches with the need to enter the same data into multiple systems, one system not reflecting the updated information that may be entered in another, etc. Search capabilities of many HR-related systems are lacking due to a need to tag and cross-tag hundreds, if not thousands, of data fields.
-For example, knowledge management (KM) systems house valuable insights that new hires, transfers, or promoted employees use to speed their transition to complete competence, often fall short of their primary objective.
-Learning and development platforms (LMS, LCMS, LX) can cause frustration when content is not regularly, reliably curated, and properly tagged.
-Introducing AI and machine learning technologies in learning and career systems often takes time for employees to become adept at and may create frustration and confusion over results that fall short of expectations.
+Given the nature of organizational technology infrastructures, many company systems are not integrated, causing headaches as data must be entered into multiple systems, with one system not reflecting the updates made in another.
+The search capabilities of many HR-related systems are limited by the need to tag and cross-tag hundreds, if not thousands, of data fields.
+For example, knowledge management (KM) systems house valuable insights that new hires, transfers, or promoted employees use to speed their transition to complete competence, but often fall short of their primary objective.
+Learning and development platforms (LMS, LCMS, LX) can cause frustration when content is not regularly and reliably curated and properly tagged.
+Introducing AI and machine learning technologies into learning and career systems often takes time for employees to become adept with, and may create frustration and confusion when results fall short of expectations.

 Improving interpersonal moments that matter

-Finally, be prepared to examine employee feedback and input on purely interpersonal moments closely.
+Finally, be prepared to closely examine employee feedback and input on purely interpersonal moments.
 Those are often casual, unstructured experiences that can be difficult to codify, track, and create an updated process, system, or practice.
-Many meaningful moments happen between managers and employees and are rarely documented, captured, and tracked.
+Many meaningful moments between managers and employees go undocumented, unrecorded, and untracked.
 As a result, designing solutions to under-satisfying performance is a tremendous challenge.
 Looking back at the elements of Gallup’s Q12 measures, creating a “better mousetrap” that changes the experience in each moment is likely impossible.
-However, effective improvement solutions can be developed by measuring the outcomes of those interactions over time – through “upward feedback” mechanisms, tracking employee engagement survey data, and reviewing turnover data - manager-by-manager.
+However, effective improvement solutions can be developed by measuring the outcomes of those interactions over time—through “upward feedback” mechanisms, tracking employee engagement survey data, and reviewing manager-by-manager turnover data.

 Wowledge's Strategic HR Roadmap Generator™